Toyooka Station (Hyōgo)

 Toyooka Station (豊岡駅, Toyooka-eki) is an interchange passenger railway station in the city of Toyooka, Hyōgo Prefecture, Japan, operated jointly by the West Japan Railway Company (JR West) and the private operator Kyoto Tango Railway (Willer Trains Inc.).

 Lines

 Toyooka Station is served by the JR San'in Main Line, and is located 148.4 kilometers from the terminus of the line at Kyoto.
 The station is also the western terminus of the Miyazu Line (Miyatoyo Line) and is 83.6 kilometers from the eastern terminus of that line at Nishi-Maizuru.

 Station layout

-The JR portion of the station consists of one side platform and one island platform connected by an elevated station building.
-The Kyoto Tango Railway portion of the station has one bay platform.
+The JR portion of the station features one side platform and one island platform connected by an elevated station building.
+The Kyoto Tango Railway section of the station includes one bay platform.
 The station is staffed.